Skip to main content

 How Do GHS Peptides Influence Insulin Sensitivity?

-While the restorative effects of GHS therapy on can ultimately improve insulin sensitivity in the long term, the initial and direct effects of increased GH levels can be a transient decrease in insulin sensitivity.
+While the restorative effects of GHS therapy on body composition can ultimately improve insulin sensitivity in the long term, the initial and direct effects of increased GH levels can be a transient decrease in insulin sensitivity.
 Consequently, a comprehensive monitoring protocol must include a careful assessment of glucose metabolism.

 The following markers are essential for tracking the impact of GHS therapy on insulin sensitivity: